Tokyo Disneyland: Fantasyland

 In Tokyo Disneyland The Haunted Mansion is located in Fantasyland.

 Like other Magic Kingdom theme parks, Fantasyland's central entryway is a castle, in this case Cinderella Castle, a near exact copy of the one in Florida's Magic Kingdom.
-Lacking any "thrill rides", Fantasyland's attractions are generally dark rides that take visitors through scenes from Disney Animation's films such as Snow White and the Seven Dwarfs, Peter Pan, and Pinocchio.
+Fantasyland's attractions are generally dark rides that take visitors through scenes from Disney Animation's films such as Snow White and the Seven Dwarfs, Peter Pan, and Pinocchio.

 A new Beauty and the Beast sub-section opened in September 2020 as part of the theme park's largest expansion.
 A dark ride named Enchanted Tale of Beauty and the Beast is housed in the new Beauty and the Beast Castle with Maurice's Cottage and Gaston's Fountain at its entrance.
 The new section also houses Belle's Village which includes the La Taverne de Gaston eatery, and Village Shoppes selling souvenirs and gifts.

 A new stage show venue named Fantasyland Forest Theatre is also part of the expansion.
 With a capacity of 1,500 people, the venue will introduce a 25-minute Mickey's Magical Music World show.